There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 - Managing budgets

-These are all fair game for questions on the NCIDQ Exam:
+These topics may be questions on the NCIDQ Exam:

 - What is not found in the contract?